typedb/typedb-docs/0001-typedb/04-tutorials/01-data-migration.md

 #### Copy the dataset

-Create a new directory on your desktop.
+Create a new directory on the local machine.

 Choose one of the input formats, download the files, and place them in the new directory inside a subdirectory named `data`.